Yuviray/SudokuJS/README.md

 Room for improvement:
 - Nico Maldonado:
     * I would like to improve on communication with my teammates so that I can implement functions easier.
+- Miguel Vertiz:
+    * I would like to find a way to implement our work to be accessible online.

 To do:
 - Feature to be added 1